-In the first use case I will discuss examples where we were able to expand a metadata standard-in this case VRA Core 4 XML-to adopt to specific NLS features.
-If one, for example, needs to filter metadata records by the specific transliteration schema applied, or if one just wants to output dates in their original script, the information has to be entered into the record in the first place.
-I will argue that this means the data standard used has to be aware of such kind of information and allow it in the data schema.
-In our case, as I will describe below, we developed an extension of the VRA Core schema to be able to include a way to specify the applied transliteration system, and to add dates in original script and their respective writing format.
+In the first use case, I will discuss examples where we were able to expand a metadata standard-in this case VRA Core 4 XML-to adopt specific NLS features.
+If one, for example, needs to filter metadata records by the specific transliteration schema applied, or if one just wants to output dates in their original script, this information has to be entered into the record in the first place.
+I will argue that this means the data standard used has to be aware of such kinds of information and allow it in the data schema.
+In our case, as I will describe below, we developed an extension of the VRA Core schema to be able to include a way to specify the applied transliteration system, and to add dates in original script and their respective writing formats.

-In the second use case I will introduce some of the challenges we are facing on the way to produce full text from Republican era Chinese newspapers.
-As we shall see, the sheer complexity of the layout, together with the variety of its content, and CJK specific features, prevent automatic OCR procedures from being successful.
+In the second use case, I will introduce some of the challenges we are facing on the way to produce full text from Republican-era Chinese newspapers.
+As we shall see, the sheer complexity of the layout, together with the variety of its content and CJK-specific features, prevents automatic OCR procedures from being successful.
 "Brute force" approaches like typing or double-keying full runs of periodicals are possible, but very costly.
 The approach I introduce below splits the processing into separate steps.
 I will argue that the segmentation tasks were our first main showstopper, so we made a number of experiments, like engaging the crowd for specific tasks.
-I will further show that applying machine learning algorithms can be helpful to define the internal structures of pages, like columns or registers.
-Our most promising approach towards segmentation is the use of neural network models trained on ground truth for the page segmentation.
+I will further show that applying machine-learning algorithms can be helpful to define the internal structures of pages, like columns or registers.
+Our most promising approach towards page segmentation.
 Combining the results of these approaches can, as we shall see, pave the way towards the partially automated creation of full text.

 The use cases represent only two examples of the many challenges that may be hidden under the surface of NLS material.
 It is my hope that our approaches to tackle NLS material will be helpful to colleagues who conceptualize their own NLS projects to get a clearer picture of what kind of workflows they may need and which possible pitfalls they may encounter.
-I hope the article can also be of interest to digital librarians or DH coordinators to provide better advise to interested researchers.
-Raising the awareness of certain limitations of existing metadata standards and software solutions within and beyond the community of researchers working with multi-lingual and NLS material is an important pre-requisite to solving these issues.
+I hope the article can also be of interest to digital librarians or DH coordinators to provide better advice to interested researchers.
+Raising the awareness of certain limitations of existing metadata standards and software solutions within and beyond the community of researchers working with multilingual and NLS material is an important prerequisite to solving these issues.
 Solutions for this kind of data are not rocket science, and many issues can be overcome with sharing experiences and a decent collaborative effort.
 I hope this article inspires the re-use of our approaches and possibly readers will provide feedback about their ways to solve issues with NLS material.